Hoy os traemos palabras sobre la comida y la dieta!

 Spanish: Ausencias

-employee (noun) Def: someone who is paid to work for somebody
+(noun) Def: someone who is paid to work for somebody

 Half of the UK’s public sector companies have reported a rise in employee absence caused by stress